ADKAR Model: What Is It and How To Use It?

 Lastly, include time for reinforcement in your change management plan.
 You should continue monitoring and reinforcing the change all through Q4 if you intend to be fully switched over to SharePoint by the end of Q3.
 Change cannot be solidified overnight; reinforcement efforts should go well beyond the target completion date.

 The ADKAR model provides an excellent framework for many types of organizational change.
 However, that doesn’t mean you should depend solely on the ADKAR change management methodology.
-Each milestone may require additional support from change leaders, change management software, and employees, so be ready to seek out that support.
+Each milestone may require additional support from change leaders, change management software, and employees, so seek that support.

-You may also consider combining the Adkar model with other established change management models.
-In order to have a framework to handle emotional reactions, ADKAR model could be paired with people-centric methods.
+You may also consider combining the ADKAR model with other established change management models.
+In order to have a framework to handle emotional reactions, the ADKAR model could be paired with people-centric methods.

-Change takes time, but Whatfix works to accelerate transformations.
+Change takes time, but Whatfix can help accelerate transformations.

 Contact Whatfix to discuss how we can help build knowledge, increase ability, and reinforce changes through our customized self-guided learning and digital adoption tools.